-nonredundant controller configuration (1) A single controller configuration.
-(2) A controller configuration that does not include a second controller.

-normal member

-A mirrorset member that, block-for-block, contains the same data as other normal members within the mirrorset.
+(1) A single controller configuration.
+(2) A controller configuration that does not normal member A mirrorset member that, block-for-block, contains the same data as other normal members within the mirrorset.
 Read requests from the host are always satisfied by normal members.

-normalizing

-Normalizing is a state in which, block-for-block, data written by the host to a mirrorset member is consistent with the data on other normal and normalizing members.
+normalizing Normalizing is a state in which, block-for-block, data written by the host to a mirrorset member is consistent with the data on other normal and normalizing members.
 The normalizing state exists only after a mirrorset is initialized.
 Therefore, no customer data is on the mirrorset.

-normalizing member A mirrorset member whose contents is the same as all other normal and normalizing members for data that has been written since the mirrorset was created or lost cache data was cleared.
+normalizingA mirrorset member whose contents is the same as all other normal and normalizing member member for data that has been written since the mirrorset was created or lost members for data that has been written since the mirrorset was created or lost cache data was cleared.
 A normalizing member is created by a normal member when either all of the normal members fail or all of the normal members are removed from the mirrorset.
 See also copying member.

-NVM

-Non-Volatile Memory.
+NVM Non-Volatile Memory.
 A type of memory where the contents survive power loss.
 Also sometimes referred to as NVMEM.

-OCP

-Operator control panel.
+OCP Operator control panel.
 The control or indicator panel associated with a device.
-The OCP is usually mounted on the device and is accessible to the operator.

-other controller

-The controller in a dual-redundant pair that is connected to the controller serving vour current CLI session.
+The other controller The controller in a dual-redundant pair that is connected to the controller serving your current CLI session.
 See also this controller.